 Peter spent 1963-4 as a Middlesex Hospital medical student and another year (1967-8) on a Kibbutz.
 He also read English literature at UEA, Sussex, then UCL and taught at South Bank Polytechnic, the University of Colorado at Boulder, UEA, Kingston University where he was head of department, and the Jagiellonian University in Krakow, Poland, during two turbulent years after the Berlin wall fell.

 In 1997 he left Kingston University, where he is now Emeritus Professor, to write freelance; and in 2010 was elected a Fellow of the Royal Society of Literature.
-With his civil partner of some 38 years, Jim O’Neill, he lives both in London and in Radnorshire, where he loves to garden and hill-walk.
-He has co-edited since 2007 the Transactions of the Radnorshire Society and is a Trustee of the Bleddfa Centre for the Creative Spirit.
+With his civil partner of some 45 plus years, Jim O’Neill, he lives both in London and in Radnorshire, where he loves to garden and hill-walk.
+For more than ten years he co-edited the Transactions of the Radnorshire Society and he is a Trustee of the Bleddfa Centre for the Creative Spirit/Sidney Nolan Trust.